 The pine nuts can be toasted up to 1 day in advance.
 Store covered in an airtight container.

-When the water boils, add the pasta and cook until just al dente.
+Cook The Pasta: When the water boils, add the pasta and cook until just al dente.
 While the pasta cooks, cook the sauce by heating the olive oil in a large nonstick pan over medium-low heat.
-Add the garlic and chili pepper and cook until the chili is fragrant and the garlic just begins to softe, about two minutes.
+Add the garlic and chili pepper and cook until the chili is fragrant and the garlic just begins to soften about two minutes.

-Drain the pasta and add it and a couple spoonfuls of the pasta cooking water directly to the pan with the garlic and chili.
-Immediately add the parsley, lemon, and half of the bottarga, stir to incoporate, taste and add salt as desired.
+Drain the pasta and add it and a couple of spoonfuls of the pasta cooking water directly to the pan with the garlic and chili.
+Immediately add the parsley, lemon, and half of the bottarga, stir to incorporate, taste, and add salt as desired.

 Bottarga is a salted and dried fish roe -- you can find it at gourmet grocery stores or purchase it online.

-Use tongs or forks to twirl each portion of pasta into a "nest" shape then place on a serving plate.
-Top with the toasted pine nuts, a few sharving of bottarga, and a drizzle of olive oil.
+Toss The Pasta In The Sauce: Use tongs or forks to twirl each portion of pasta into a "nest" shape then place on a serving plate.
+Top with the toasted pine nuts, a few shavings of bottarga, and a drizzle of olive oil.
 Serve immediately.

 Sponsored Post: This content was sponsored by Lucini Italia but all content, ideas, and words are our own.
 Thanks for supporting these partners who allow us to keep Salt & Wind up and running.